mongodb/redalert/DESIGN.md

 ```

 Which for this trivial example is not particularly useful.
 But as you
-accumulate multiple tests which span all Ubuntus you can see that your test file
+accumulate multiple tests which span all Ubuntus you can see that your test
-would become large and full to redundant text quickly.
-Additionally if you only
+file would grow quite long quite quickly.
+Additionally if you only have a set
-have a set of suites which run every test it makes removing a deprecated
+of suites which run every test it makes removing a deprecated platform a one
-platform a one line change.
+line change.

 #### Tests